Vayarin Alternatives for ADHD Management

 How are Vayarin, Vayarin Plus and Omega-3 Supplements Different?

-The composition of Vayarin and Vayarin Plus was actually most comparable to commercially-available krill oils.
-Typically, they also contain a high concentration of phospholipids and low levels of EPA and DHA.
+The composition of Vayarin and Vayarin Plus was most comparable to that of commercially available krill oils.
+Typically, krill oils also contain a high concentration of phospholipids but a low level of the omega-3 fatty acids EPA and DHA.
 So far, research on the benefits of omega-3 fatty acids and ADHD is still lacking a conclusion.
-Most positive research finding modest improvement in hyperactivity and inattentiveness symptoms.
+Most positive research findings indicate a modest improvement in symptoms of hyperactivity and inattentiveness†.
 Omega-3 fatty acids are not a replacement for standard medical treatment.

 Vayarin vs Vayarin Plus: What is the difference?

-However, since omega-3 fatty acids provide overall health and anti-inflammatory benefits in particular, it makes sense that all children (as well as adults) follow the American Heart Association’s recommendation of eating fish (especially oily fish) at least twice each week.
+Since omega-3 fatty acids provide overall health and anti-inflammatory benefits† in particular, it makes sense that all children (as well as adults) follow the American Heart Association’s recommendation to eat fish (especially oily fish) at least twice a week.

 Advanced Omega-3 Supplement